Oru Vidukadhai Oru Thodarkadhai: Plot

 Thyagarajan and Kamala are in love but are separated due to unforeseen events in their lives.
 Kamala has moved to New Delhi and is married off to a philandering husband who has no affection for her.

-Years later, Thyagarajan joins an office in a managing role and to his surprise finds Kamala works under him.
+Years later, Thyagarajan joins an office in a managerial role and, to his surprise, finds that Kamala works under him.
 As time rolls Kamala learns that Thyagarajan's wife, a sports fan, has deserted him for his close friend Bhaskar, a basketball player.

 The erstwhile lovers unhappy in their personal lives become supportive of each other.
-The rest of the story unveils does Kamala and Thyagarajan find happiness in their life or remain unhappy.
+The rest of the story unveils whether Kamala and Thyagarajan find happiness in their lives or remain unhappy.